-Megan's research is primarily focused on the implications of artificial intelligence, machine learning and algorithmic innovation to legal change.
-Her work considers the theoretical frameworks and overlap involved in the philosophy of language and linguistics against science and technology studies (STS) and predictive justice.
+Megan's research focuses on the significance of language in legal reasoning and interpretation, set against the context of rules-based and data-driven technologies.
+Her work considers the theoretical frameworks and overlap involved in the philosophy of language and linguistics against logic, computational thinking, and science and technology studies (STS).

-Prior to her doctoral studies, she had completed her Honours Bachelor of Arts in Political Science and Economics at McGill University and a Master of Laws at Sciences Po Law School, graduating with distinction and cum laude respectively.
-She is also a lecturer at Sciences Po, teaching courses in Legal Semantics and Public Health Law and Policy.
+Prior to her doctoral studies, Megan had completed her Honours Bachelor of Arts in Political Science and Economics at McGill University and a Master of Laws at Sciences Po Law School, graduating with distinction and cum laude respectively.
+She is also a lecturer at Sciences Po, teaching courses in Artificial Intelligence and Law, Legal Semantics, and Public Health Law and Policy.